TrellixVulnTeam/swahilipython_SCMU/Doc/library/turtle.rst

 ---------------

-To use compound turtle shapes, which consist of several polygons of different color, you must use the helper class :class:`Shape` explicitly as described
+To use compound turtle shapes, which consist of several polygons of different color, you must use the helper kundi :class:`Shape` explicitly as described
 below:

 1. Create an empty Shape object of type "compound".